-The UK Atomic Energy Authority’s centre for Remote Applications for Challenging Environments (RACE) has teamed with Millbrook, the leading independent vehicle test and validation services provider, to offer a unique, controlled testbed representative of an urban environment for the development of connected and autonomous vehicle (CAV) technologies.
+UKAEA’s centre for Remote Applications for Challenging Environments (RACE) has teamed with Millbrook, the leading independent vehicle test and validation services provider, to offer a unique, controlled testbed representative of an urban environment for the development of connected and autonomous vehicle (CAV) technologies.
 For OmniCAV, the road and test track networks of the two sites will operate as a single facility offering all-weather, multi-user access and seamless transfers between environments, cost-effectively addressing all functional requirements, both current and future, of real-world urban scenarios.

 WMG was established to reinvigorate UK manufacturing through the application of cutting edge research and effective knowledge transfer.
 WMG is a world-leading research and education group and an academic department of the University of Warwick.
 WMG has pioneered an international model for working with industry, commerce and public sectors and holds a unique position between academia and industry.
 The Group’s strength is providing companies with the opportunity to gain a competitive edge by understanding a company’s strategy and working in partnership with them to create, through multidisciplinary research, ground-breaking products, processes and services.